 “We have a continual need for funds to feed the homeless and marginalized,” said Mullikin.
 “A substantial portion of our guests are older adults who live on limited incomes and oftentimes shoulder the responsibility of raising their grandchildren.”

 Pre-COVID, SCSK operated solely on contributions and an annual fundraising event.
 However, like many other programs and ministries, their 2020 annual fundraiser was postponed due to the pandemic.
 The Golden Cross Foundation’s grant money will help provide food for SCSK’s guests.

-Future plans, post-pandemic, include expanding the soup kitchen’s services once volunteers are able to move back into a brick-and-mortar building.
+Post-pandemic plans, include expanding the soup kitchen’s services once volunteers are able to move back into a brick-and-mortar building.